 Mixing and creating your edible Roman road

-First mix up your chocolate pudding and whipped cream.
-Somewhat off-topic, but can I just say I love my Hand Mixer, but I’m noticing I might need a new one soon.
+First, mix up your chocolate pudding and whipped cream.
+Somewhat off-topic, but can I just say I love my Hand Mixer, I’m noticing I might need a new one soon.

 After you’ve mixed up the chocolate pudding let it sit for a few minutes and then mix in the chocolate chips.